Here’s what Edinburgh students really look for in a partner, based on applications to Edinburgh Goes Dating

 The degree most desperate for love

-Perhaps it’s because they are always too busy studying how to save lives or perform a strip show – the most applications have come from medics.
-Alongside them, degrees making a consistent appearances include biology, politics, maths, history and the various engineering courses.
+Perhaps it’s because they are always too busy studying how to save lives or performing strip shows – but the most applications have come from medics.
+Alongside this, degrees making a consistent appearances include biology, politics, maths, history, and the various engineering courses.
 However, just about every degree has had at least one student step forward.

 Now it’s time to juice it up with…